hyscaler/resources/localAI/README.md

 **Step 2: Pull LocalAI Docker Image and Run**

 LocalAI provides Docker container images that contain all the necessary dependencies and models.
-Follow these steps to pull the LocalAI Docker image:
+Follow these steps to pull the LocalAI Docker image with model. also for more information please refer to this localAI official doc https://localai.io/basics/getting_started/#running-models:

 1. Open your terminal or command prompt.
 2. Run the following command to pull the LocalAI Docker image and run that: